-- (1) An estimate of the costs for administrative services provided by the Department of Public Instruction to the schools for the deaf and blind, on average, for the prior three school years. - (2) An assessment of the employment rights, salaries, and benefits for current employees of the schools for the deaf and blind under the State Human Resources Act and State salary schedules as compared to those rights, salaries, and benefits of local school administrative unit employees under Chapter 115C of the General Statutes, and identification of any areas where the transition may provide lesser protections, salaries, or benefits. - (3) Any other issues identified as part of the transition process, and any legislative recommendations necessary to effectuate the transition.
+- (1) An estimate of the costs for administrative services provided by the Department of Public Instruction to the schools for the deaf and blind, on average, for the prior three school years. - (2) An assessment of the employment rights, salaries, and benefits for current employees of the schools for the deaf and blind under the State Human Resources Act and State salary schedules as compared to those rights, salaries, and benefits of local school administrative unit employees under Chapter 115C of the General Statutes and identification of any areas where the transition may provide lesser protections, salaries, or benefits not addressed by this act.